nodejs/node-addon-api/doc/async_worker_variants.md

 be safely released.

 `Napi::AsyncProgressQueueWorker::ExecutionProcess::Send` guarantees invocation
-of `Napi::AsyncProgressQueueWorker::OnProgress`, which means multiple send will be cast to orderly invocation of `Napi::AsyncProgressQueueWorker::OnProgress` with each data.
+of `Napi::AsyncProgressQueueWorker::OnProgress`, which means multiple `Send` call will result in the in-order invocation of `Napi::AsyncProgressQueueWorker::OnProgress` with each data item.

 ```cpp
 void Napi::AsyncProgressQueueWorker::ExecutionProcess::Send(const T* data, size_t count) const;